 Instructions

-- Remove mixture from the heat and stir in the fresh lemon juice.
+• Remove the mixture from the heat and stir in the fresh lemon juice.

-- Strain the mixture through a fine sieve then divide the mixture into 4-6 small glasses, ramekins or small jars.
+• Strain the mixture through a fine sieve, then divide the mixture into 4-6 small glasses, ramekins, or small glass jars.

-- Refrigerate uncovered for 3 hours until set.
-You can place plastic wrap over the glasses after three hours until ready to serve.
+• Refrigerate uncovered for 3 hours until set.
+Place plastic wrap over the glasses after three hours or until ready to serve.

 I am not sure how it would turn out with the coconut cream.
 If you give it a try, please let me know how it turns out.